 Hundreds of schools are located throughout Dublin.
 If you decide to avail of a public school, there’s sure to be one on your doorstep.

-But thanks to the diversity of Dublin’s population, the city is also home to international schools that offer the Baccalaureate, as well as French, German and Spanish curriculums.
+Thanks to the diversity of Dublin’s population, the city is also home to international schools that offer the Baccalaureate, as well as French, German and Spanish curriculums.
 As Ireland’s capital city, Dublin has a large number of private schools to choose from too.

 For students moving on to third-level education, Dublin also has the largest concentration of universities in the country.